Klaris for Financial Advisors

 You can show how the SMSF interacts with related companies and trusts, where contributions and distributions flow, and how that supports the client's long-term objectives.

-2. Support for discretionary and testamentary trust planning
+2. Support for trust and entity review conversations

-For clients with discretionary and testamentary trusts, Klaris helps you make the structure tangible.
+For clients with family trusts, unit trusts, companies, SMSFs, partnerships, or personal holdings, Klaris helps you make the structure tangible.

-You can map trustees, appointors, beneficiaries, and key control mechanisms so that discussions about family protection, flexibility, and succession are based on a clear picture rather than abstract descriptions.
+You can map trustees, beneficiaries, directors, shareholders, members, assets, and loans so review discussions are based on a clear picture rather than abstract descriptions.

 3. Multi-advisor collaboration without losing control